Primitive Model Electrolytes in the Near and Far Field: Decay Lengths from DFT and Simulations: Conclusion

 \section{Conclusion}

-Our main conclusion is that the (R)PM in equilibrium \textit{cannot} explain the experimental (SFA) measurements of the anomalously large length of the correlation functions in concentrated electrolytes and certain ionic liquids.
-This is in line with findings reported in Refs.~\onlinecite{Rotenberg_2018,usfabian,Rotenberg,Holm_private}.
+Our main conclusion, which, of course, also relies upon significant previous literature on bulk decay lengths, is that the (R)PM in equilibrium cannot explain the experimental (SFA) measurements reporting an anomalously large decay length of the solvation force in concentrated electrolytes and certain ionic liquids.
+This is in line with findings reported in less idealized models, e.g. Refs.~\onlinecite{Rotenberg_2018,usfabian,Rotenberg,Holm}.
 Perhaps this is not too surprising when addressing room temperature ionic liquids with non-spherical ions that contain organic rings and tails etc. It is more discomforting in the case of aqueous alkali halide solutions.
 We distinguish here between the model (the RPM in thermodynamic equilibrium) and the method used to analyse it (DFT, IET, MD).
-Given that the various theory and simulation methods mutually agree on their predictions for the longest correlation length $\xi$, the source of the discrepancy must lie in the model.
+Given that the various theories and simulation methods mutually agree on their predictions for the longest correlation length $\xi$, the source of the discrepancy must lie in the model.
 The RPM seems to lack a crucial ingredient to explain the experimental findings.
 Assuming the experiments pertain to equilibrium, the key question is `Which piece of physics is missing?'
-Before addressing this question, we emphasize once again that careful experimental (neutron diffraction)\cite{Zeidler} and simulation studies \cite{Keblinsky_2000} of the bulk pair correlation functions in molten NaCl, an archetypal ionic liquid, find no evidence for a long decay length: the (R)PM provides a very good description of both the short range (near field) and long range (far field) structure.
-More specifically, we find that the MD results of Keblinsky et.al. for a Born-Mayer-Huggins model of molten NaCl at $T=10000$ K and $T=50000$ K agree qualitatively with our RPM results for all concentrations and quantitatively ( within 15\%) for concentrations exceeding the Kirkwood point.
+Before addressing this question, we emphasize once again that careful experimental (neutron diffraction)\cite{Zeidler} and simulation studies \cite{Keblinsky_2000} of the bulk pair correlation functions in molten NaCl, an archetypal ionic liquid, find no evidence for a long decay length.
+More specifically, we find that the MD results of Keblinsky et al. for a Born-Mayer-Huggins model of molten NaCl at $T=10000$ K and $T=50000$ K agree qualitatively with our RPM results for all concentrations and quantitatively ( within 15\%) for concentrations exceeding the Kirkwood point.
 For example, for $T=10000$ K these authors report at $d\kappa_D=3.1$ (using their $d=0.276$ nm) a decay length $\xi\kappa_D\approx1.7$, see their Fig.~8, whereas we report $\xi\kappa_D\approx2.$